HBC CEO Gerald Storch stepping down

-HBC says its CEO Gerald Storch will be stepping down effective Nov.
-1.
+Gerald Storch is stepping down as the CEO of Hudson's Bay Co. amid the company's slumping share price and a high-profile battle with an activist investor.

-Mr. Storch will be returning to his advisory firm, Storch Advisors, according to a company press release.
+After three years at the company's helm, Mr. Storch will be returning to his advisory firm Storch Advisors effective Nov.
+1, according to a company press release issued Friday.

 "I have great confidence in the company and the executive leadership team's ability to take the right actions to position HBC for leadership in the retail industry as it evolves into the future," Mr. Storch said in a statement.
 "I'm looking forward to returning to my advisory firm to work with a range of companies during this transformational time for the retail industry."

-HBC says it has retained an executive search firm to recruit a new chief executive.
+The company has retained an executive search firm to recruit a new chief executive.
+In the meantime, governor and executive chairman Richard Baker will be taking over Mr. Storch's duties.
+Mr. Baker has been HBC's governor since July of 2008 and has previously served as the company's CEO.

+Mr. Storch is the latest in a string of senior executives to exit the company.
+Don Watros, president of HBC's international business, left HBC at the end of last month after an 11-year history with the company.
+Chief financial officer Paul Beesley left earlier this year.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.